Alimony in MD & DC

 Alimony may be awarded to:

-A number of types of alimony exist in Maryland.
-Maryland law has several different types of alimony: pendente lite, rehabilitative alimony, term alimony, and indefinite alimony.
+Many types of alimony exist in Maryland: pendente lite, rehabilitative alimony, term alimony, and indefinite alimony.

 Alimony Pendente Lite: